jayoung/MalikLab_bioinformaticsResources/janets_NOTES_forMyself/genomics/de_novo_assemblies_NOTES.md

 - Flye.
 Long reads.
 I've used it (worm mitoNuc, dicty)

 - Hifiasm (Heng Li) sometime in early 2025 Ching-Ho said there is a new version of this that's quite good.
+Haplotype aware (I think)

+- VERRKO is another haplotype aware assembler

 Often for assembly there is a stage of graph trimming (loose ends) and error correction